-7.13 Appointing authorised persons for the purpose of Articles 37(7) of the Order.
+- 7.9 Conducting and defending all proceedings brought by or against the Council in relation to registration appeals. - 7.10 Appointing authorised persons for the purpose of Articles 37(7) of the Order.

 8 Matters delegated to the Head of Fitness to Practise